uber/piranha/experimental/rule_inference/README.md

 This way of representing transformations helps to create clear, concise, and human-friendly refactoring rules, making it easier to manage and understand your transformations.

 Make sure to follow these conventions when inputting your code for refactoring.
 Happy coding!

+**Note: The code before and after must be syntactically correct, and it should parse.
+Moreover, after applying the rules to code before, the refactored code should match the code after. (spaces are ignored).**